Supraboy981322/d/README.md

 ## Installation:

-### server
+### Server
-- download the repo
+- Download the repo
-- compile the server
+- Compile the server
   (make sure you're in the root directory of the repo):
   ```go
   go build .
   ```
-- create a systemd service
+- Create a systemd service
   ```service
   [Unit]
   Description=post request diary server